exercism/configlet/README.md

 You can run `configlet generate` to generate the exercise's `introduction.md` for any exercise that has an `introduction.md.tpl` file.
 The generated `introduction.md` is identical to the `introduction.md.tpl`, except that concept placeholders are replaced with the contents of the concept's `introduction.md` file (minus its top-level heading).
 In the future, `configlet generate` will also increment the level of other headings by 1 (e.g. from `## My Heading` to `### My Heading`), but this is not yet implemented.

-## Use in your track

-Each track should have a `bin/fetch-configlet` script, and might have a `bin/fetch-configlet.ps1` script too.
-The first is a bash script, and the second is a PowerShell script.

-Running one of these scripts downloads the latest version of configlet to the `bin` directory.
-You can then use configlet by running `bin/configlet` or `bin/configlet.exe` respectively.

 ## Contributing